rust-lang/book/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 from how programmers calling your code would think about the domain.
 For example, in this restaurant metaphor, the people running the restaurant think about “front of house” and “back of house.”
 But customers visiting a restaurant probably won’t think about the parts of the restaurant in those terms.
 With `pub use`, we can write our code with one structure but expose a different structure.
 Doing so makes our library well organized for programmers working on the library and programmers calling the library.
-We’ll look at another example of `pub use` and how it affects your crate’s documentation in the [“Exporting a Convenient Public API with `pub use`”][ch14-pub-use]<!-- ignore --> section of Chapter 14.
+We’ll look at another example of `pub use` and how it affects your crate’s documentation in [“Exporting a Convenient Public API with `pub use`”][ch14-pub-use]<!-- ignore --> in Chapter 14.

 ### Using External Packages